stevedonovan/el/readme.md

 For regular data values, things are straightforward: they get put into `saved` using the `_ENV` strategy.
 But we put the actual functions into `_G`, and keep their code representation in the `_LITERAL_` table.
 Next time `set` gets called, the values will be separated into data and functions, and the values go after the `_ENV=saved`, and the functions get copied into `_LITERAL_`.

 A similar trick is used for `add_file` (uses `dofile('/path/to/file')`) and `add_mod` (uses `mod=require('mod`)`)

+A hack was required to make functions work - we automatically _quote them as strings_ in a key-value context.

 Saving/loading is the platform-dependent part here, should not be difficult to generalize.
 A sensible person might ask: can you not just add some dependencies?
 But nah: single-file Lua is the way to make things easier for users, although it might offend our fine-tuned developer feelings.